CounterpartyXCP/Documentation/Basics/FAQ.md

 Yes.
 You can make a regular Bitcoin paper wallet and store them there.
 Later, you can sweep the funds into Counterwallet.

-### How does the Counterparty protocol achieve consensus?

-The local Counterparty SQLite database is like the Bitcoin LevelDB database—independent of the consensus mechanism.
-What goes in the database s the parsed blockchain data: debits, credits, etc. Counterparty only uses prunable outputs to store its data.
+### Is a 51% attack against Counterparty possible?

+As every Counterparty transaction is a Bitcoin transaction, to do a 51% attack on Counterparty you would have to do a 51% attack on Bitcoin.

-### What are the risks to consensus?
+### Besides a 51% attack, what are the other risks to consensus?

-All of the Counterparty code is completely open-source.
-If someone published malicious code, people would notice and not update their clients.
-Same as with Bitcoin.

-All of the data in the Bitcoin blockchain is safely parsed by the Counterparty client.
-The code is not ‘executed’.
-Again, all Bitcoin clients also parse Bitcoin blockchain data safely.

-### How do Smart Contracts form a consensus?

-Smart contracts don’t form consensus.
-Every network participant just executes each contract in the same way (like a ‘send’ transaction).
-The consensus is formed with the blockchain determining which contracts exist and the order they are found in.
+The Counterparty network could be effectively "forked" by a sizable number of people running different versions of the Counterparty client that had different "consensus sensitive code" (i.e. protocol code).
+In this case, if a transaction was read in from the Bitcoin client software, the differing code may cause two different interpretations of the data, and thus, two different ledger states.

+As long as all participants run software that has the same protocol rules (even if it is different Counterparty client implementations), this situation will not happen.
+The reference client includes numerous safeguards that help detect and prevent this from happening.

+That being said, [the Counterparty client](https://github.com/CounterpartyXCP/counterparty-lib) is completely open-source.
+Anyone is able to copy the code and make their own modifications.
+They can then run their modified version of the software, which technically may generate a different ledger than everyone else.
+This is similar to Bitcoin itself.
+However, to have any impact, that person would have to get others to run it, who would have to trust this individual more than they trust the Counterparty development team.
+This new ledger would not be "Counterparty".
+It would be a separate ledger with its own protocol rules.
+Services built on this ledger (such as a block explorer) would not agree with similar services built on the Counterparty ledger.

 ### Can the Counterparty Team rewrite the Counterparty ledger’s history, in an emergency or by decree?
 How does that compare to the same risks with Bitcoin Core devs?

 It’s identical to the case with Bitcoin.
 The Bitcoin core devs could publish a copy of Bitcoin Core that does anything, but no one would download it.

-There aren’t ‘Counterparty nodes’—Counterparty clients only communicate with each other through the Bitcoin blockchain.
+### What about other blockchains instead of Bitcoin?

+Counterparty is built on Bitcoin.
+That has always been the case and we do not see it changing ever.
+For other blockchains, there are “forks” of the Counterparty software.
+Examples would be Dogeparty for Dogecoin, and Viacoin’s ClearingHouse.
+We generally encourage forks on other blockchains, especially if they help contribute back bug fixes and enhancements to the main Counterparty codebase.

+### What is Bitcoin fails or becomes co-opted?

+In the event of a catastrophic failure of the Bitcoin network, Counterparty does have the technical capability of “freezing” balances and migrating to another blockchain, like Litecoin, for instance.

 ### What happens when OP_RETURN data is auto-pruned as Gavin Andresen stated quite plainly would happen in due time at MIT?

 Counterparty only needs some Bitcoin full nodes somewhere to have an unpruned copy of the blockchain (which is easy, especially as all Counterparty clients will have one).

-### Is a 51% attack against Counterparty possible?
+### How are blockchain reorganizations ("reorgs") handled by Counterparty?

-To do a 51% attack on Counterparty, you have to do a 51% attack on Bitcoin, and the effects would be the same, too.
-Blockchain reorganizations are handled by Counterparty the same way they are handled by Bitcoin.
+Blockchain reorganizations are essentially handled by Counterparty the same way they are handled by Bitcoin.
+If the Counterparty software detects that a reorganization has occurred, it will utilize an internal "undolog" to quickly undo (roll back) transactions up to the point of the chain branching, and then process new transactions on the now-longest chain.

 ### How can a thin client trustlessly lookup the Bitcoin public address associated with the OSTOCK asset name?

 You can use a local copy of the blockchain just fine.
 The only difference between Counterparty and Bitcoin here is that Counterparty doesn’t support SPV.
-We’re working on solutions to this issue now.
+We’re working on solutions to this issue.
 Protocols like VerSum offer excellent models for untrusted verification here.